stebunovd/blog/contents/Is-your-manager-a-router-or-moderator.md

 Every team, project, and situation are unique.
 What works for one case might not work for another.

-It’s evident that, as project complexity increases, the router mode becomes more and more difficult to maintain.
-Yet, to operate in moderator mode, the manager has to trust their team’s communication judgement, and team members have to be disciplined about following the communication guidelines.
+It's evident that, as project complexity increases, the router mode becomes more and more difficult to maintain.
+Yet, to operate in moderator mode, the manager has to trust their team's communication judgement, and team members have to be disciplined about following the communication guidelines.

 Though we use both modes at [ivelum](https://ivelum.com), the moderator mode is